 Treatment for skin cancer

-More than 90% of people with basal cell and squamous cell cancers are cured with treatment.
+Most people with basal and squamous cell cancers are cured with treatment.

 This video talks about skin cancer and its various treatments.